Abortion in Spain: Amendments proposed by the People's Party government of Mariano Rajoy

-2022 proposal for the extension of rights and elimination of obstacles
+2022 extension of rights and elimination of obstacles

-In May 2022 the socialist government presided by Pedro Sánchez approved a bill that aims to bring voluntary termination of pregnancy to public centers, recovers abortion without consent from the age of 16, eliminates the obligation to receive information on maternity and recognizes for the first time the right to menstrual health.
-The proposal has to go through parliamentary procedures before entering into force.
+In May 2022, the socialist government presided by Pedro Sánchez approved a bill that aims to bring voluntary termination of pregnancy to public centers, allows abortion without the need for parental consent from the age of 16, and recognizes, for the first time, the right to menstrual health.
+The proposal went through parliamentary procedures before entering into force.
 The reform came into effect in February 2023.

 Number of abortions in Spain

 In 2009, the number of abortions was 112,000, about 4000 less than the previous year (115,812), the first time it had decreased since 1997.
-According to Trinidad Jimenez, then Minister for Health and Social Policy of Spain, the decline was due to over-the-counter sales in pharmacies for the so-called morning-after pill which was liberalized in late September 2009.
+According to Trinidad Jiménez, then Minister for Health and Social Policy of Spain, the decline was due to over-the-counter sales in pharmacies for the so-called morning-after pill which was liberalized in late September 2009.

 In Spain, the evolution of the number of abortions, according to statistics from the Ministry of Health, is as follows: